Margaret McClory

 Adults, young people and children.

-Like other forms of counselling, art psychotherapy is used to help towards understanding, healing, integrating and personal growth.
-It can address a range of mental health problems such as:
+Like other forms of psychotherapy, art psychotherapy is used to help towards understanding, healing and integrating emotions for personal growth.
+It can address a range of mental health issues such as:

 About Your Art Therapy Session